Nour Hage

-Nour Hage is a British-Lebanese fashion designer, textile artist and digital artist.
-She is known for her frequent collaborations with Middle Eastern and South Asian artists and designers, including Riz Ahmed, Mashrou' Leila and many others.
-In 2021, she became a Fellow at the Victoria and Albert Museum in London.
+Nour Hage (born 20 June 1988) is a British-Lebanese fashion designer, textile artist and digital artist.

 Early life

 Hage grew up between Beirut and Saudi Arabia, and moved to Paris aged 18 to study fashion design at Parsons School of Design (since renamed Paris College of Art), where she graduated in 2010.
 She has been based in London since 2016.

 Career

 After graduating from Parsons, Hage went on to work for Paris-based Croatian-German designer Damir Doma.
 Working with him and seeing the success he managed at a young age pushed her to start her own brand.

 Nour Hage

 Since launching her eponymous brand in 2013, she initially focussed on womenswear, pivoting to menswear after a move to London in 2016.

 In the early part of her career, Hage often stated that her style is heavily influenced by the Japanese wabi-sabi aesthetic & philosophy, the belief that things shouldn't be perfect, which can be seen in the asymmetry of her designs, and the materials and textiles she uses.
 She has been noted for her artisanal approach and the craftsmanship of her pieces.

 In recent years, her focus has turned to research-based design focused on finding stories in Arab and Middle Eastern heritage and culture, with her designs being described as "reinventing Arab menswear".
 Her design practice focuses on contemporary reimagining of traditional Arab menswear, including abayas, traditional shirts and thawbs.

 In 2014, Hage was featured as one of the ten up-and-coming designers in Lebanon during the Newcomer's Exhibit at Beirut Design Week.
 In May 2015, Hage was listed amongst the 5 Lebanese designers reshaping the Beirut fashion scene by CNN, who noted that "Hage's designs diverge from the pretty, polished effect that many Lebanese women prefer."

 She has frequently collaborated with leading Arab and South Asian artists, especially musicians, dressing them for performances.
-She has collaborated with Emmy Award winning and Academy Award nominated actor Riz Ahmed, Narcy, Mashrou' Leila, Zahed Sultan, amongst others.
+Her work has been worn by actor Riz Ahmed, and Mashrou' Leila, amongst others.